pyladies/pyladies-assets/README.md

 T-Shirts & Other Merchandise
 ----------------------------

 PyLadies T-Shirts and other merchandise featuring the Python logo can be purchased at Cafepress (sales benefit the PyLadies organization).
-Making your own shirts is OK too, but please seek permission from the `PyLadies leadership <ask>`_ if you are planning to sell merchandise that shows the PyLadies logo.
+Making your own shirts is OK too, but please seek permission from the [PyLadies leadership][2] if you are planning to sell merchandise that shows the PyLadies logo.

 Derivitive Work